 - Offering Basket: During the Sunday Divine Liturgy, weekly stewardship envelopes may be placed in the offering tray passed during Divine Liturgy or placed in an appropriate location in the narthex. - By Mail: Regular weekly or monthly stewardship contributions may be mailed to the church office.
-Stewards should use offering envelopes or clearly indicate their membership number so that the purpose of their contribution is clear to those who process the payment. - Online Bill Payment: More and more people handle their financial commitments electronically.
+Stewards should use offering envelopes or clearly indicate their membership number so that the purpose of their contribution is clear to those who process the payment. - Online Bill Payment through the Members' Bank: More and more people handle their financial commitments electronically.
 This is a very suitable method for offering our "first fruits" to the Lord rather than offering only that which remains.
 Stewards may very easily set up automatic periodic payments from their bank to the church in fulfillment of their stewardship obligation.
-A payment module may also be added to the parish web site. - Parish Pay / PayPal: There are a number of companies facilitating payment by debit or credit card.
-Many parishes have set up links on their parish web site permitting individuals to submit their financial support through an online credit or debit payment.
+A payment module may also be added to the parish web site.